Hands On! Conference 2019: 22-26 October @ Young Museum Frankfurt

 Together we will explore the latest developments in the field of children’s education in museums, children’s museums and science centers.
 Be inspired by keynote speakers, interactive sessions and exclusive museum visits.
 Meet colleagues from 30 different countries and share your own ideas.

 The conference will focus on museums’ roles as places of social inclusion.
 We would like to discuss how to cater to specific needs of diverse audiences and take a closer look at how children’s museums use collections to impart knowledge on cultural heritage.
-Last but not least, we would like to explore new educational formats, especially digital learning as a tool for cultural education.
+Last but not least, we would like to explore innovative educational formats, especially when connected to digital learning.

 Share YOUR ideas, concepts and experiences!